deepaksood619/deepaksood619.github.io/docs/book-summaries/predictably-irrational.md

     Why hot is much hotter than we realize

-6. The problem of procastination and self-control
+6. The problem of procrastination and self-control

     Why we can't make ourselves do what we want to do